Course overview

 You develop your knowledge, skills and behaviours which will enable you to deliver high levels of patient care in a safe and competent manner.

-> Chiropractic is an internationally recognised growing profession offering global career opportunities.
+- A global profession: study an internationally recognised and growing profession, offering global career opportunities.

-> State-of-the art chiropractic lab space to support the development of your practical skills
+- Industry-standard facilities: our award-winning outpatient clinic and state-of-the art chiropractic lab space supports the development of your practical skills.

 Supporting information for applicants